QWERTYghri/ARPv3-C/doc/manual-ARPv3-new-new.md

 * 16/8-bit Data Word
 * Memory banking to 255
 * mHz clock is not restricted however realism makes me want it to 3 mHz
-* Memory-mapped IO because I'm Based
+* Memory-mapped I/O cuz based

 #### Registers ####